Aleph-Alpha/pharia-kernel-sdk-py/README.md

 The `@skill` annotation does not modify the annotated function, which allows the test code to inject different variants of CSI.
 The `testing` module provides two implementations of CSI for testing:

 - The `DevCsi` can be used for testing Skill code locally against a running Pharia Kernel.
 See the docstring for how to set it up.
+It also supports exporting traces to Pharia Studio.
 - The `StubCsi` can be used as a base class for mock implementation.

 ### Compiling Skill to Wasm